mattpolzin/JSONAPI/README.md

 ### Misc
 - [x] Support transforms on `Attributes` values (e.g. to support different representations of `Date`)
 - [x] Support validation on `Attributes`.
-- [ ] Support sparse fieldsets.
-At the moment, not sure what this support will look like.
+- [x] Support sparse fieldsets (encoding only).
 A client can likely just define a new model to represent a sparse population of another model in a very specific use case.
-On the server side, it becomes much more appealing to be able to support arbitrary combinations of omitted fields.
+On the server side, sparse fieldsets of Resource Objects can be encoded without creating one model for every possible sparse fieldset.
 - [ ] Create more descriptive errors that are easier to use for troubleshooting.

 ### Testing